Xilinx/Vitis-Tutorials/README.md

 </div>

 ## </br>Unlocking a new design experience for all developers
-The Vitis unified software platform enables the development of embedded software and accelerated applications on heterogeneous Xilinx platforms including FPGAs, SoCs, and Versal ACAPs.
+The Vitis&trade; unified software platform enables the development of embedded software and accelerated applications on heterogeneous Xilinx&reg; platforms including FPGAs, SoCs, and Versal ACAPs.
 It provides a unified programming model for accelerating Edge, Cloud, and Hybrid computing applications.

 Leverage integration with high-level frameworks, develop in C, C++, or Python using accelerated libraries or use RTL-based accelerators & low-level runtime APIs for more fine-grained control over implementation — Choose the level of abstraction you need.

 ## Tutorials

-The Vitis In-Depth Tutorials takes users through the design methodology and programming model for deploying accelerated application on all Xilinx platforms.
+The Vitis Tutorials take users through the design methodology and programming model for deploying accelerated application on all Xilinx platforms.

 <p align="center">
     <img src="./Machine_Learning/Introduction/01-Workflows/images/vitis-landing-graphic-boards-u50.png">